 Offered online to CSPP students, the LGBT human services and mental health certificate is designed to meet the growing need for behavioral health professionals to develop competencies in working with lesbian, gay male, bisexual, and transgender individuals, couples and families.
 The counseling certificate focuses on multicultural competencies specific to the intersecting identities of LGBT clients, historical and cultural influences impacting these clients, and best practices for assessing and addressing issues in their mental health.
-If you are looking to help solve common LGBT issues as a counselor, this LBGT mental health certificate may be right for you.
+If you are looking to help solve common LGBT issues as a counselor, this LBGT mental health certificate program may be right for you.

-The certificate provides courses that address competencies recommended by the American Psychological Association (APA) ethical guidelines for the treatment of lesbian, gay, bisexual, and transgender populations.
+The LGBT certificate provides courses that address competencies recommended by the American Psychological Association (APA) ethical guidelines for the treatment of lesbian, gay, bisexual, and transgender populations.
 They are offered online to students in all CSPP programs and on all Alliant campuses, and may be taken individually or as part of the certificate.
 Required certificate courses are offered annually and electives are offered at least once every two to three years.

-The certificate offers the unique opportunity to take courses from national and international experts on LGBTQ psychology who may not teach on their campus.
+The LGBT certificate offers the unique opportunity to take courses from national and international experts on LGBTQ psychology who may not teach on their campus.
 Instructors are either fellows of the Rockway Institute who are core faculty in one of Alliant programs, or other national and international experts in LGBTQ psychology who have been invited to teach our students.
-In some courses, two to four different instructors work together to guide students through the ever-growing literature on LGBTQ psychology, and to help them develop the competencies they need to effectively serve these communities.
+In some courses, two to four different instructors work together to guide students in their LGBT studies through the ever-growing literature on LGBTQ psychology, and to help them develop the competencies they need to effectively serve these communities.

-Students pursuing the certificate are required to take the foundations of LGBTQ mental health.
+Students pursuing the LGBTQ studies certificate are required to take the foundations of LGBTQ mental health.
 The remaining required units are divided into two groups: advanced study courses (where issues impacting one group within the LGBTQ community are explored in more depth) and LGBTQ electives (which focus on a specific area of practice and topic within the broader LGBTQ literature).
 Students are required to take at least one advanced study course, at least three or four LGBTQ electives, and a two-semester practice sequence involving direct service provision.
 Additional courses may be taken from either group to round out the 12-unit requirement.
-The philosophy behind this distribution is based upon the student’s preference for breadth versus depth.
+The philosophy behind this distribution is based upon the student's preference for breadth versus depth.
 For example, some students may choose to take the foundations course (which surveys issues that impact all communities within the LGBTQ umbrella), the advanced study in transgender issues course (which gives them more in-depth knowledge about the transgender community over all others), and two LGBTQ electives focusing on issues related to couples and families, and lifespan development.
 This assures minimal competence with all LGBTQ groups, while allowing students to tailor the curriculum to their interests.

 The certificate is awarded when the student completes 12 units of the coursework during their graduate matriculation.